 St. Patrick’s Day 2023: Crime levels down but at what cost?

-by Ellie Hughes, Feature Editor
+by Ellie Hughes, Editor-in-Chief

 It’s March 17th, 2015.
 Newly 8 years old Chloe’s parents decide she is old enough for her first real St. Patrick’s Day Parade.
 Excitement saturates her brain as she and her older siblings file into the car.
 While still excited they have all attended this family tradition of going to the NYC parade before, but today is finally her time to join in on the festivities.
 As she approaches the long strip of the iconic 5th Avenue people dressed head to toe in Irish colors surround her car.
 Eager to get in on the parade action Chloe follows her parents closely as she weaves through the sea of St. Patrick’s Day fans, just to find the perfect spot with a clear view of the street.
 She feels a rhythmic rumble under her feet, and hears the cries of bagpipe notes as she watches Irish flags dance through the air.
 The parade has started.